diodechain/diode-docs/content/docs/Using/working-with-blockchain-names.md

 ---
 BNS names are "blockchain name system" names (akak blockchain names).
 You can register one or more addresses under a name, and every name has an owner.
 The Diode CLI can be used to [register](https://cli.docs.diode.io/docs/using/working-with-blockchain-names/#register-name), [update](https://cli.docs.diode.io/docs/using/working-with-blockchain-names/#update-name), [lookup](https://cli.docs.diode.io/docs/using/working-with-blockchain-names/#lookup-name), inspect, [unregister](https://cli.docs.diode.io/docs/using/working-with-blockchain-names/#unregister-name), and [transfer](https://cli.docs.diode.io/docs/using/working-with-blockchain-names/#transfer-name) ownership of a blockchain name on the Diode Network.

-Diode Collab can also register and manage BNS names - in Diode Collab, they are called "Domains".

-Please node that the Diode CLI has partial support for Moonbeam BNS names, but some functionality may be limited.

 The Diode CLI command to manage BNS names is:

 > bns